 Line 9c.
 For corporations, enter this tax on Form 1120, Schedule J, in brackets to the left of the entry space for line 11.
-Subtract that amount from the total of lines 7 through 10 and enter the difference on line 11.
+Subtract that amount from the total of lines 7, 8, and 10, and enter the difference on line 11.

-For individuals, enter this tax on Form 1040 in brackets to the left of the entry space for line 61.
-Subtract that amount from the total of lines 56 through 60, and enter the difference on line 61.
+For individuals, enter this tax on Form 1040 in brackets to the left of the entry space for line 63.
+Subtract that amount from the total of lines 56 through 62, and enter the difference on line 63.

 Part IV.
-Gain or (Loss) From Mark-to-Market Election
+Gain or (Loss) From a Section 1296 Mark-to-Market Election

-A shareholder that has made a mark-to-market election with respect to PFIC stock completes lines 10a through 12 with respect to PFIC stock that the shareholder holds at the close of its taxable year, and lines 13a through 14c with respect to PFIC stock that it sold or disposed of during its taxable year.
+A shareholder that has made a mark-to-market election under section 1296 with respect to PFIC stock completes lines 10a through 12 with respect to PFIC stock that the shareholder holds at the close of its taxable year, and lines 13a through 14c with respect to PFIC stock that it sold or disposed of during its taxable year.